 This option is going to take a little more time.
 There are 30+ daily papers in Ecuador.
 To help, we’ve created this listing of all the daily papers.
 To find real estate listings, visit the specific newspaper, click on “Clasificados” and then search for either “bienes raíces” or “inmuebles”.
 From there, you can sort based on province, type of real estate and and sale or rental.

 Find Ecuador real estate in local newspapers.

 InmoEcuador.com is one of 13 country-based real estate sites run by InmoMundo.com.
-Other countries include: Bolivia, Costa Rica, Cuba, El Salvador, España (Spain), Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay and Túnez (Tunisia – North Africa).
+Other countries include Bolivia, Costa Rica, Cuba, El Salvador, España (Spain), Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay and Túnez (Tunisia – North Africa).

-While the whole country is covered, it has less properties than some of the other sites.
+While the whole country is covered, it has fewer properties than some of the other sites.
 As I write this post, it has 62 listings for Ecuador.
 I included this in the list with the hope that it will grow over time.

 Another site that I have played with is El Portal.
 As I wrote this post, it had just 9 listings (which is kind of useless).
 The majority of listings are for sale, but there are some rentals.
 Covers all of Ecuador.

 There you have it.
 Six huge resources for finding real estate in Ecuador.

 Here’s how to get started:

 How to Choose an Ecuador Real Estate Agent